caioarantes/AGLgis/paper.md

 - Direct integration with Google Earth Engine and the [ee-s1-ard] package
 - Support for border noise correction, terrain flattening, and speckle filtering
 - Export of results in analysis-ready formats
-- Project-based authentication for Google Cloud
-- Compatible with QGIS and cross-platform

 # Implementation

 AGLgis is implemented in Python and leverages QGIS's PyQt framework for the user interface.
 The plugin communicates with Google Earth Engine via the [ee-s1-ard] package, handling authentication, data selection, and processing.
-The code is open source and available on GitHub.
 Users can install the plugin in QGIS and follow the documentation for setup and usage.

 # Availability